-- Capital Regulations and The Rise of Shadow Banking (draft available on request), joint with Hyunju Lee and Sunyoung Lee
+- Capital Regulations and the Rise of Shadow Banking, joint with Hyunju Lee and Sunyoung Lee

 The Basel III regulations mandated a significant increase in the required level of banks' own capital holding.
 Using a new micro-level dataset of corporate credit for the largest firms in South Korea in years 2013-2019, we document a 25% decline in credit from regulated banks, and an increase of similar magnitude from non-bank lenders.
 We use our data to estimate a strongly negative relationship between corporate lending and minimum capital requirements.
 For identification, we exploit a gradual implementation of the reform in Korea and control for various confounding factors.
 To understand this finding, we build a quantitative model with heterogeneous banks who accumulate equity and invest in risky loans.
 In addition, heterogeneous firms may endogenously choose to become a non-bank lender who does not face regulations.
 We find that an increase in the capital requirement similar to that of Basel III can justify the decrease in regulated bank lending, as well as the rise in shadow lending of the magnitude documented in our data.

-- Optimal Taxation with Risky Human Capital and Retirement Savings, joint work with Pei Cheng Yu
+- Optimal Taxation with Risky Human Capital and Retirement Savings, joint with Pei Cheng Yu

 We study optimal tax policies with human capital investment and retirement savings for present-biased agents.
 Agents are heterogeneous in their innate ability and make risky education investments which determines their labor productivity and affects their consumption path.
 We characterize the optimal wedges and show that they are different across education groups.
 More specifically, we demonstrate how the optimal policy encourages human capital investment with savings incentives.
 We show that the optimum can be implemented with income-contingent student loans, and existing retirement policies augmented by a new tax instrument that subsidizes retirement savings for college graduates.
 The proposed instrument takes the form of employer’s 401(k) matching contribution proportional to the repayment of student loans, and mimics the latest policy proposals that aim to incentivize college education.
 We show that the optimal tax system yields significant welfare gains relative to the optimal policies designed for time-consistent agents.

-- Pay What Your Dad Paid: Commitment and Price Rigidity in the Market for Life Insurance, joint work with Pei Cheng Yu
+- Commitment versus Flexibility and Sticky Prices: Evidence from Life Insurance, joint with Pei Cheng Yu

 Life insurance premiums display significant rigidity in the data, on average adjusting once every 3 years by more than 10%.
 This contrasts with the underlying marginal cost which exhibits considerable volatility due to the movements in interest and mortality rates.
 We build a model where policyholders are held-up by long-term insurance contracts which presents a time inconsistency problem for the firms.
 The optimal contract takes the form of a simple cutoff rule: premiums are rigid for cost realizations smaller than the threshold, while adjustments must be large and are only possible when cost realizations exceed it.
 We use a calibrated version of the model to show that it matches the data and captures several aspects of premium rigidity in the cross-section and over time.